-If you’re unsure of how to apply for a VA loan, you’re not alone.
-Many people are confused when it comes to applying for any type loan, especially when dealing with the Veteran’s Administration.
-Purchasing a home can be daunting task, but there are certain things, that every veteran can learn to help make their home-buying process quicker and easier.
-And a VA loan is well worth the minimal amount of learning needed.
+If you’re not sure how to apply for a VA loan, you’re not alone.
+Many people are confused when it comes to applying for any type of loan, especially when dealing with the Department of Veterans Affairs.

-How to find a VA Approved Lender
+How to Find a VA-Approved Lender

 How to Prequalify for a VA Loan

 Ideally, you should prequalify for a VA loan before you begin shopping around.
 Prequalification will allow you to make an offer, up front, on a home that you’re interested in.

 There are a couple of ways to prequalify.
 You can visit a VA-approved lender, or you can apply online.

 It’s important to note, however, that a prequalification is not the same thing as a preapproval.
 Once you’re prequalified, your lender can start the preapproval process, which will tell you the amount of money you will have available to you once you officially apply for a loan.

 It is also worth noting that the VA does have a few expectations regarding your income.

 The VA does not have a minimum income requirement for borrowers.
 They do, however, require a steady income that implies you will be able to make your payments.